revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-Heap.
-Because when Java programs run on the JVM, objects are created on the heap,
+Heap.Because when Java programs run on the JVM, objects are created on the heap,

   </blockquote>